pereirasean/Railway-Crowd-Management-System-for-Suburban-Railway-using-Image-Processing-/README.md

 ➢ Extracted data with cameras installed at various Compartments, F.O.B., and Booking counters, which was processed and analyzed using Image Processing algorithms and tools.

+➢ Used adruino mocroprocessor to to process the video input generated from the camera and connected to the IMAGE-PROCESSING Module using a python-api.